NCAS-CMS/cfa-conventions/source/cfa.md

 the aggregation instructions is `(6, 1, 73, 144)`, then the fragment's
 data could have shape `(6, 1, 73, 144)` or `(6, 73, 144)`.

-### Data type

-If the aggregated variable is not defined as having packed data, then a fragment may have a different data type to that of the aggregated variable.
-In this case the fragment's data must be cast to the aggregated variable's data type.

-### Missing values

-A fragment may use any valid means for defining missing values.
-Missing values must be changed to values that the aggregated variable recognises as missing.
-It is up to the creator of the dataset to ensure that non-missing values in a fragment are not registered as missing in the aggregated data.

 ### Compression

 A fragment may be stored in any compressed form, i.e. stored using